rsta2/circle-docs/docs/devices/audio-devices.rst

 .. note::

-	Circle currently supports only USB audio streaming devices with two PCM channels (Stereo) and 16-bit resolution for sound output.
-For input also Mono interfaces are supported.
+	Circle supports USB audio streaming devices with up to 32 PCM channels and 16-bit (default) or 24-bit resolution.
+For the latter the option ``soundopt=24`` has to be specified in the file *cmdline.txt*.
+The number of channels has to be selected with the option `usbsoundchannels=TX,RX <https://github.com/rsta2/circle/blob/master/doc/cmdline.txt#L37>`_ in the same file.

 .. cpp:function:: CUSBSoundBaseDevice::CUSBSoundBaseDevice (unsigned nSampleRate = 48000, TDeviceMode DeviceMode = DeviceModeTXOnly, unsigned nDevice = 0)